 Healthy Lifestyle Changes

 Healthy lifestyle changes may be required to eliminate incontinence.
-Some important changes include losing excess weight, quitting smoking, and treating of coughs when present.
+Some important changes include losing excess weight, quitting smoking, and treating coughs when present.
 A doctor may recommend the amount and time to intake fluids based on the therapy you are undergoing.
 Avoiding alcohol and caffeinated drinks will also help.

-Your doctor might recommend a schedule for expressing the bladder which is called bladder training.
+Your doctor might recommend a schedule for expressing the bladder, which is called bladder training.
 The treatment may require one to control the bladder by scheduling specific visits to the bathroom at specific times, no matter whether the bladder is full or not.

-A doctor uses a mix of medications and therapy for some patients to treat urinary incontinence.
+A doctor uses a mix of drugs and therapy for some patients to treat urinary incontinence.
 Remember, nausea is a common side effect of most incontinence drugs.
 Always start and stop medications as directed by your doctor.

-There are some devices developed for women to help control incontinence for example:
+There are some devices developed for women to help control incontinence, for example:

-Vaginal pessary is a ring-shaped device with two bumps that sit on both sides of the urethra and is fitted in place by your health practitioner.
+A vaginal pessary is a ring-shaped device with two bumps that sit on both sides of the urethra and is fitted in place by your health practitioner.
 The device helps support the bladder base to prevent leaks during activity.